-As a consequence, the Cpt2,m in the GW shows similar value to that in the SW also at the large tip clearance case as in Table 2.
-Therefore, the influence of the single groove on the loss generation in the large tip clearance case is considered to be almost the same as that in the small tip clearance case.
+As a consequence, the Cpt2,m in the GW exhibited a similar value to that in the SW in the large tip clearance case, as shown in Table 2.
+Therefore, the influence of the single groove on the loss generation in the large tip clearance case was believed to be almost the same as that in the small tip clearance case.

 Conclusions

-In this study, the influences of the single groove on the flow behavior and the loss generation in the linear compressor cascade were investigated in the small and the large tip clearance cases.
-The conclusions derived from the present study were summarized as follows:
+In this study, the influence of the single groove on the flow behaviour and the loss generation in the linear compressor cascade was investigated in terms of both small and large tip clearance cases.
+The conclusions derived from the study can be summarised as follows:

-In the cascade which has the smooth tip side endwall, the tip leakage vortex is generated from the blade leading edge commonly in the small and the large tip clearance cases.
-This vortex generates the loss and it is increased according to the increase of the tip clearance size.
+In the cascade with the smooth tip side endwall, the tip leakage vortex was generally generated from the blade leading edge in both the small and the large tip clearance cases.
+This vortex generated the loss, and this was increased according to the increase in tip clearance size.

-The single groove installed at the mid-chord locally weakens the tip leakage flow by the reduction of the blade loading and the flowing of the flow near the blade pressure side into the groove, and consequently reduces the distance of tip leakage vortex from the blade suction surface.
-Moreover, the groove has the effect to decrease the loss due to the tip leakage vortex generated from the blade leading edge.
-However, the loss generation in the entire cascade passage is almost the same as that in the cascade without groove because the additional loss generation due to the presence of groove.
-These phenomena are observed commonly in the small and the large tip clearance cases.
+The single groove installed at the mid-chord locally weakened the tip leakage flow via the reduction of the blade loading and the flowing of the flow near the blade pressure side into the groove, consequently reducing the distance between the tip leakage vortex and the blade suction surface.
+Moreover, the groove had the effect of decreasing the loss due to the tip leakage vortex generated from the blade leading edge.
+However, the loss generation in the entire cascade passage was almost the same as that in the cascade without the groove due to the additional loss generation resulting from the presence of the groove.
+These phenomena were widely observed in both the small and the large tip clearance cases.

 References

-Inoue, M. and Kuroumaru, M., 1989, Structure of Tip Clearance Flow in an Isolated Axial Compressor Rotor, ASME J. Turbomach., Vol. 111, No. 3, pp. 250-256.
+M. Inoue, M. Kuroumaru, Structure of tip clearance flow in an isolated axial compressor rotor, ASME J. Turbomach 111(3) (1989) pp. 250-256.

-Storer, J. A., and Cumpsty, N. A., 1991, Tip Leakage Flow in Axial Compressors, ASME J. Turbomach., Vol. 113, No. 2, pp. 252–259.
+J. A. Storer, N. A. Cumpsty, Tip leakage flow in axial compressors, ASME J. Turbomach.
+113(2) (1991) pp. 252-259.

-Kang, S. and Hirsch, C., 1992, Experimental study on the three dimensional flow within a compressor cascade with tip clearance: Part I - Velocity and pressure fields, ASME, Vol. 92-GT-215, pp. 1-8.
+S. Kang, C. Hirsch, Experimental study on the three-dimensional flow within a compressor cascade with tip clearance: Part I - Velocity and pressure fields, ASME 92-GT-215 (1992) pp. 1-8.

-Kang, S. and Hirsch, C., 1992, Experimental study on the three dimensional flow within a compressor cascade with tip clearance: Part II - The tip leakage vortex, ASME, Vol. 92-GT-432, pp. 1-7.
+S. Kang, C. Hirsch, Experimental study on the three-dimensional flow within a compressor cascade with tip clearance: Part II - The tip leakage vortex, ASME, Vol. 92-GT-432 (1992) pp. 1-7.

-Kang, S. and Hirsch, C., 1994, Tip leakage flow in linear compressor cascade, ASME J. Turbomach., Vol. 116, No. 4, pp. 657–664.
+S. Kang, C. Hirsch, Tip leakage flow in linear compressor cascade, ASME J. Turbomach.
+116(4) (1994) pp. 657-664.

-Furukawa, M., Inoue, M., Saiki, K. and Yamada, K., 1999, The role of tip leakage vortex breakdown in compressor rotor aerodynamics, ASME J. Turbomach., Vol. 121, No. 3, pp. 469–480.
+M. Furukawa, M., Inoue, K. Saiki, K. Yamada, The role of tip leakage vortex breakdown in compressor rotor aerodynamics, ASME J. Turbomach.
+121(3) (1999) pp. 469-480.

-Hewkin-Smith, M., Pullan, G., Grimshaw, S., Greitzer, E. and Spakovszky, Z., 2019, The role of tip leakage flow in spike-type rotating stall inception, ASME J. Turbomach., Vol. 141, No. 6, 061010.
+M. Hewkin-Smith, G. Pullan, S. Grimshaw, E. Greitzer, Z. Spakovszky, The role of tip leakage flow in spike-type rotating stall inception, ASME J. Turbomach., 141(6) (2019) p.
+061010.

-Vo, H. D., Tan, C. S. and Greitzer, E. M., 2008, Criteria for Spike Initiated Rotating Stall, ASME J. Turbomach., Vol.130, No.1, 011023.
+H. D. Vo, C. S. Tan, E. M. Greitzer, Criteria for spike initiated rotating stall, ASME J. Turbomach.
+130(1) (2008) p.
+011023.

-Rolfes, M., Lange, M., Vogeler, K. and Mailach, R., 2017, Experimental and numerical investigation of a circumferential groove casing treatment in a low-speed axial research compressor at different tip clearances, ASME J. Turbomach., Vol. 139, No. 12, p.
+M. Rolfes, M. Lange, K. Vogeler, R. Mailach, Experimental and numerical investigation of a circumferential groove casing treatment in a low-speed axial research compressor at different tip clearances, ASME J. Turbomach., 139(12) (2017) p.
 121009.

-Rolfes, M., Lange, M. and Mailach, R., 2017, Investigation of performance and rotor tip flow field in a low speed research compressor with circumferential groove casing treatment at varying tip clearance, International Journal of Rotating Machinery, Vol. 2017, Article ID 4631751.
+M. Rolfes, M. Lange, R. Mailach, Investigation of performance and rotor tip flow field in a low speed research compressor with circumferential groove casing treatment at varying tip clearance, International Journal of Rotating Machinery 2017 (2017).
+Article ID 4631751.